arjkb/personal-story/_posts/blog/2017-03-11-Masala-Dosa-at-Annapurna.md

 "Do you like your tea?"
 Natalie asked me after sometime.

-"Yep it's good :)" I replied.
-Though customer is the king here in America, I didn't want to upset her right in the morning.
-At the very least, the tea which I was sipping had some sort of medicinal value.
+"Yep it's good :)" I lied.
+I didn't want to upset her right in the morning.
+At the very least, the tea I was sipping had some sort of medicinal value.
 And, as I would later discover, the traditional tea that you get in India is called "authentic chai".

 The masala dosa finally arrived after about five minutes.
 It looks different from the one you get in India.
 However, it was delicious!
 And my mouth still waters when I think about the spicy *chutney* that was served along!

 The masala contained a variety of different vegetables, and not just potatoes like we get back in India.

-After the meal I was feeling refreshed, recharged, and energetic; contrary to what I normally feel after a non-vegetarian breakfast.
+After the meal I felt refreshed, recharged, and energetic; contrary to what I normally feel after a non-vegetarian breakfast.

-Overall, this was easily the best masala dosa I have tried in a long while, and I left the restaurant satisfied, having mastered the art of eating dosa with a spoon and a fork!
+Overall, this was easily the best masala dosa I've had in a long while, and I left the restaurant satisfied, having mastered the art of eating dosa with a spoon and a fork!

 I recommend this place to anyone who wants to taste the magic of Indian food.